Pork war

-The Pork War was a ban by Germany and nine other European nations (Italy, Portugal, Greece, Spain, France, Austria-Hungary, the Ottoman Empire, Romania, and Denmark) on U.S. pork imports in the 1880s.
-Farmers in those countries were angry at cheap U.S. meat overrunning the market and called for boycotts, also citing vague reports of trichinosis that supposedly originated from American pork.
-In 1891, President Benjamin Harrison threatened an embargo of Germany’s sugar beets, forcing Germany to allow U.S. pork imports.
-Other nations quickly followed suit.
+The Pork war was a ban by Germany and nine other European nations (Italy, Portugal, Greece, Spain, France, Austria-Hungary, the Ottoman Empire, Romania, and Denmark) on U.S. pork imports in the 1880s.
+Due to repeated years of low crop yield, American pork and wheat became increasingly prevalent in these countries.
+Angered local farmers soon called for boycotts, often citing vague reports of trichinosis that supposedly originated from American pork.
+Fueled by the growing policy of protectionism in Europe, many countries proceeded to ban all or some American pork, beef, and wheat imports.
+However, in 1891, after almost 20 years of economic tension, U.S. President Benjamin Harrison threatened an embargo of Germany's sugar beets, forcing Germany to allow U.S. pork imports.
+Other nations quickly followed suit, fearing similar repercussions.

 Background

 After the Franco-Prussian War and the German national unification, European imports of U.S. wheat, beef, and pork became larger and cheaper, causing local markets to crash, especially after chronic low crop yields.
 1.3 billion pounds of pork at a value of $100 million was imported annually.
 In addition, high U.S. tariffs of European manufactured goods angered European factories.
-German Chancellor Otto von Bismark, who had historically taken a protectionist standpoint on imported goods, had become convinced that that the suffering of German Industries was due in large part to free-trade practices.
+German Chancellor Otto von Bismarck, who had historically taken a protectionist standpoint on imported goods, had become convinced that the suffering of German industries was due in large part to free-trade practices.
 In addition, Germany's transformation from a food-exporting to a food-importing country, a result of Germany's rapid industrialization, was dramatically increasing the amount of U.S. meat being shipped to Europe.
-Because of this is was seen as necessary to both protect German Farmers and provide German industries with adequate raw materials in order for them to compete with foreign industries.
+Because of this it was seen as necessary to both protect German farmers and provide German industries with adequate raw materials for them to compete with foreign industries.

 History

 On February 20, 1879, Italy banned pork and all pork-related imports from the U.S., claiming to have verified the arrival of Trichinae spiralis in Cincinnati-packed pork.
 Less than a month later, in March, Portugal joined Italy in prohibiting U.S. meat, and Greece soon followed as well.
 In 1880 Germany introduced a prohibition on raw American pork, but still allowed the importation of other pork products, such as bacon.
 While at first only sanitary reasons for the pork were cited, soon German protectionists were calling for a complete ban on all American pork products as well as American cattle.
-In 1882, the chancellor passed an edict prohibiting the importation of all American pork-related products, characterizing U.S. meat inspection as “unsatisfactory.”
+In 1882, the chancellor passed an edict prohibiting the importation of all American pork-related products, characterizing U.S. meat inspection as "unsatisfactory."
 The conflict with Germany threatened, in the coming decade, to develop into an all-out customs war.
-In February of 1883, U.S. President Chester A. Arthur announced his intention to appoint a commission to examine the raising of hogs and the curing and packing of pork in the U.S. He also invited Germany to send their own commission of experts to join the examination, but the invitation was declined.
+In February 1883, U.S. President Chester A. Arthur announced his intention to appoint a commission to examine the raising of hogs and the curing and packing of pork in the U.S. He also invited Germany to send their own commission of experts to join the examination, but the invitation was declined.